A Song of Ice and Fire: Plot synopsis

 The second storyline stems from the far north of Westeros, where an 8,000-year-old wall of ice, simply called "the Wall", defends the Seven Kingdoms from supernatural creatures known as the Others.
 The Wall's sentinels, the Sworn Brotherhood of the Night's Watch, also protect the realm from incursions by the "wildlings" or "Free Folk", a number of human tribes living on the north side of the Wall.
 The story of The Night's Watch is told primarily through the point of view of Jon Snow, Lord Eddard Stark's bastard son.
 Jon follows in the footsteps of his paternal uncle Benjen Stark and joins the Watch at a young age, rising quickly through the ranks.
 He eventually becomes Lord Commander of the Night's Watch.
-In the third volume, A Storm of Swords, the Night's Watch storyline becomes increasingly entangled with the War of the Five Kings when King Stannis Baratheon arrives at The Wall.
+In the third volume, A Storm of Swords, the Night's Watch storyline becomes increasingly entangled with the War of the Five Kings when King Stannis Baratheon arrives at the Wall.

-The third storyline follows Daenerys Targaryen, daughter of Aerys II, the last Targaryen king.
-On the continent of Essos, east of Westeros across the Narrow Sea, Daenerys is married off by her elder brother Viserys Targaryen to a powerful warlord of the nomadic Dothraki.
+The third storyline follows Daenerys Targaryen, daughter of Aerys II.
+On the continent of Essos, east of Westeros across the Narrow Sea, Daenerys is married off by her elder brother Viserys to a powerful warlord of the nomadic Dothraki.
 Over the course of her story, Daenerys slowly becomes an independent and intelligent ruler in her own right.
 Her rise to power is aided by the historic birth of three dragons, hatched from eggs given to her as wedding gifts.
 The three dragons soon become not only a symbol of her bloodline and her claim to the throne but also devastating weapons of war, which help her in the conquest of Slaver's Bay.
 The later books follow her ongoing conflict with the region's city-states, in which she aims to consolidate power, disrupt the Essosi slave trade, and gather support for her ambitions to reclaim Westeros.

 Publishing history

-Overview

 Books in the A Song of Ice and Fire series are first published in hardcover and are later re-released as paperback editions.
 In the UK, Harper Voyager publishes special slipcased editions.
 The series has also been translated into more than 30 languages.
 All page totals given below are for the US first editions.